Ultima II: The Revenge of the Enchantress

 Ultima II: The Revenge of the Enchantress, released on August 24, 1982, for the Apple II (USCO# PA-317-502), is the second role-playing video game in the Ultima series, and the second installment in Ultima's "Age of Darkness" trilogy.

-It was also the only official Ultima game published by Sierra On-Line.
+It is also the only official Ultima game published by Sierra On-Line.
 Conflict with Sierra over royalties for the IBM port of this game led the series creator Richard Garriott to start his own company, Origin Systems.

 The plot of Ultima II revolves around the evil enchantress Minax, taking over the world and exacting revenge on the player for the player's defeat of Mondain in Ultima.
 The player travels through time to acquire the means to defeat Minax and restore the world to peace.
 Ultima II has a larger game world than Ultima I, and hosts advances in graphics and in gameplay.

 Gameplay

 The gameplay is very similar to the previous game in the series, Ultima I: The First Age of Darkness.
 The scope of the game is bigger, in that there are several more places to explore, even though some of them (like most of the Solar System planets and the dungeons and towers) are not required to complete the game.

 In the game, the player has to travel to several different time periods of Earth, using time doors.
 The periods are the Time of Legends (a mythological period), Pangea (about 300 to 250 million years ago), B.C.
 (1423, "before the dawn of civilization"), A.D.
 (1990), and the Aftermath (after 2112).
 The player also has to travel to space, where all the planets in the Solar System can be visited.